PublicDataWorks/txt-outlier-backend/docs/personalized-campaigns.md

 ### 3. Automatic Processing

 - The system will automatically:
-  - Create a campaign record with a timestamp-based name
+  - Create a single campaign record with a timestamp-based name for all messages imported at once
+  - Format phone numbers with a leading "+" sign if not already present
-  - Send each message to the queue for processing
+  - Send all messages to the queue for processing as a batch
-  - Remove the record from the table after successful queuing
+  - Remove the processed records from the table
-  - Track the message in the standard message tracking system
+  - Track all messages in the standard message tracking system under the same campaign

 ### Important Notes